jthatch/advent-of-code-2022-php/README.md

 The solutions to [advent of code 2022](https://adventofcode.com/2022), solved using PHP 8.5.
 By [James Thatcher](http://github.com/jthatch)

 ### Update - December 18th, 2025
-Decided to revisit this years challenge and complete the remaining challenges using PHP 8.5.
+Decided to revisit this repo and try and complete it, as part of this I've upgraded from PHP 8.2 to PHP 8.5.

 ### Solutions 🥳🎉
 > 🎄 [Day 1](/src/Days/Day1.php) 🎅 [Day 2](/src/Days/Day2.php) ☃️ [Day 3](/src/Days/Day3.php)